arkworks-rs/r1cs-tutorial/rollup/README.md

-# Rollup example
+# SNARK-based batch verification of transactions

-In this crate, we build a circuit for proving the validity of a batch of payments in a simple account-based blockchain.
-This proof of validity is also called a SNARK-based Rollup in the Ethereum community.
+SNARK proofs of validity of a batch of transactions are one way increasingly popular to increase the throughput of blockchains while also reducing the size of the blockchain.
+For example, they are being deployed in the Ethereum community under then name of "rollups".
+In this crate, we will design a constraint system for proving the validity of a batch of payments in the payment system in `simple-payments`.
+The high-level specification of this constraint system is defined next.

-## Accounts and state tree

-In this chain, an "Account" is a (ID, PubKey, Balance) triple.
-Upon registration, (PubKey, Balance) is stored in a Merkle tree, at the index specified by the identifier.
-For simplicity and efficiency, in this tutorial we support only a fixed number of accounts (say, 256).

-We are foregoing checking for replay protection (sequence numbers) in this example.

-## Tx processing

-To transfer currency from one account to another, users create transactions, which contain the sender's ID, the receiver's ID, the transaction amount, and a signature on the foregoing with respect to the sender's secret key.
-A transaction is valid if:
-* The sender's account exists
-* The recipient's account exists.
-* The sender's account contains sufficient balance to fund the transaction.
-* The signature is valid with respect to the sender's public key.

-To check these conditions, a transaction verifier performs the following steps:
-* Looks up the (PubKey, Balance) tuple in the Merkle tree that corresponds to the sender's ID.
-* Verifies the transaction signature with respect to PubKey.
-* Checks that the tx.amount <= Balance.
-* Checks that the Merkle tree contains a path corresponding to the current recipient's ID.

-If the foregoing checks pass, the transaction can be applied by updating the respective balances, and recomputing the Merkle tree.

 ## Batch verification

-SNARK proofs of validity of a batch of transactions are one way to increase the throughput of blockchains while also reducing the size of the blockchain.
-At a high level, the circuit for batch verification works as follows:
+At a high level, the constraint system for batch verification works as follows:

-* Public input: initial (pre-transaction application) and final (post-tx application) state roots
+* Public input: initial state root (i.e., before applying current batch of transactions) and final state root (i.e., after applying current batch)
-* Private inputs: transactions
+* Private inputs: current batch of transactions
+* Checks:

-* For each transaction:
+  For each transaction in the batch, check the validity of applying that transaction:
-  * Check a Merkle Tree path wrt initial root that demonstrates the existence of the sender's account.
+  (1) Check a Merkle Tree path wrt initial root that demonstrates the existence of the sender's account.
-  * Check a Merkle Tree path wrt initial root that demonstrates the existence of the receiver's account.
+  (2) Check a Merkle Tree path wrt initial root that demonstrates the existence of the receiver's account.
-  * Verify the signature in the transaction with respect to the sender's public key.
+  (3) Verify the signature in the transaction with respect to the sender's public key.
-  * Verify that the sender has sufficient funds.
+  (4) Verify that sender.balance >= tx.amont (i.e., sender has sufficient funds).
-  * Compute new balances for both the sender and the receiver.
+  (5) Compute new balances for both the sender and the receiver.
-  * Check a Merkle Tree path wrt final root for the new sender balance.
+  (6) Check a Merkle Tree path wrt final root for the new sender balance.
-  * Check a Merkle Tree path wrt final root for the new receiver balance.
+  (7) Check a Merkle Tree path wrt final root for the new receiver balance.

+To make it easier to write out this constraint system, we've provided gadget equivalents of the key data structures from `simple-payments`.
+Find these via `cargo doc --open --no-deps`.

+## Verifying a single transaction

+Our first task will be to verify the state transitions involved when applying a single transaction.
+Go to [`transaction.rs`](./src/transaction.rs) and fill in the blanks in the `validate` method, following the hints there.
+Use the pseudocode [above](#batch-verification) and the logic in `simple_payments::transaction::Transaction::validate` as guides.
+To check if your code works, run `cargo test single_tx_validity_test`.

+## Verifying a batch of transactions

+Use the foregoing validation logic to verify a batch of transactions in the `generate_constraints` method in [`rollup.rs#148], and verify that your circuit works via `cargo test end_to_end`, and then test that you can generate a valid proof via `cargo test snark_verification`.